syncfusion-content/uwp-docs/uwp/SfCellGrid/Getting-Started.md

 # Getting Started

-This sections helps you to get started with SfCellGrid.
+This section helps you to get started with SfCellGrid.

 ## Assemblies Deployment